Harsh062/fireflies-backend-test/README.md

 ## Features

-✅ APIs to Create, update, and retrieve **meetings**.
+- APIs to Create, update, and retrieve **meetings**.
-✅ Automatically generate **tasks** based on meeting summaries.
+- Automatically generate **tasks** based on meeting summaries.
-✅ Generate summaries and action items from transcripts (Powered by **AI**).
+- **AI powered** summaries, action items and tagging from transcripts
-✅ Meetings are automatically categorized (Powered by **AI**).
-✅ Implemented caching and indexing for better scalability.
+- Caching and indexing for better scalability.
-✅ Users can only access their own meetings, tasks and dashboard data.
+- Users can only access their own meetings, tasks and dashboard data.

 ## Setup & Installation